Superbalist/laravel-pubsub/README.md

 // get the pub-sub manager
 $pubsub = app('pubsub');

-// note: function calls on the manager are proxies through to the default connection
+// note: function calls on the manager are proxied through to the default connection
 // eg: you can do this on the manager OR a connection
 $pubsub->publish('channel_name', 'message');